"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 - Strategic image-crafting: The provocateur.
 The contrarian.
 The truth-teller.
 Every persona is calibrated for maximum impact in its moment.

-- Guilt that won't change behavior: His famous Facebook confession reveals the Type 3 struggle between success at any cost and authentic values.
+- Guilt that won't change behavior: His famous Facebook confession reveals the Type 3 struggle between success at any cost and stated principles.
 He felt guilty.
 He kept playing the same game.

 - Detachment under fire: When criticized for SPAC losses, he became dismissive and cold.
 When asked about Uyghurs, he said "nobody cares."
-Classic Type 3 stress response: if you can't win, go numb.
+The Type 3 stress move when you can't spin the result: go numb, make it everyone else's problem.

 What is Chamath Palihapitiya's Personality Type?